The One That Got Away

 - Bobbers are a mesmerizing way to teach the basics of how fish respond to bait.
 Small, round, red and white bobbers quickly let you know if you are getting a bite.
 A small tackle box is a good way for a child to organize hooks and bobbers.
 It will appeal to their sense of ownership and will encourage them to keep their gear in one place.

 For freshwater fishing, look for a weedy or rocky area where the water is several feet deep.
 Avoid shallow water that doesn't offer fish a hiding place.
 Look for areas where the bottom changes in some way, from sand to gravel or from sand to mud.
 Make the preparation and scouting of location a part of your fishing adventure.

 Remind your child to stay quiet and avoid disturbing the water or they may scare fish away.
 Be patient.
 They are going to make mistakes as they learn.
 Encourage and laugh with them during this fun time.
 If you have no action after 10 or 15 minutes, try another spot.
-The first time out, don’t overdo it.
+The first time out, don't overdo it.
 Young children should not be expected to fish all day.
 Perhaps an hour or two is all you both can take that first time.
-And you may want to have a picnic after you fish.
+You may want to have a picnic after you fish.

 While you're out, model and reiterate safe fishing practices.
 Remind your child to always fish with a companion who can offer help in an emergency.
 Be careful when handling sharp hooks.
 (You may want to consider using barbless hooks or lures for beginning anglers.)

 Find a spot that is comfortable and safe.
 Avoid slippery or steep banks.
 Don't cast near other people, and always look carefully around before making a cast.
 Wear a Coast Guard approved personal flotation device or life vest when wading or in a boat.
 It should fit well and be comfortable.
 A good angler respects natural resources and wants to conserve them for others to enjoy.
 Always carry out what you brought in.
 Never leave behind plastic containers or packaging.